 How will you determine if the improvements to your systems or infrastructure actually resulted in a stronger organization?
 And how will you measure the impact on client services?

 Your annual audit is as an obvious tool for evaluating fiscal improvements.
 Other sorts of products may be harder to evaluate, but it's no less important to have a plan for assessing their ultimate value.
-Pay attention to evaluation methods that will tell you if the new systems are effective.

 Future Funding